bonsai-rx/pulsepal/docs/articles/creating-modifying.md

 ## Creating Pulsepal Connection

-The ['Create Pulsepal'](xref:Bonsai.PulsePal.CreatePulsePal) operator is the first node you will add to your workflow when using the Pulsepal.
+The ['Create PulsePal'](xref:Bonsai.PulsePal.CreatePulsePal) operator is the first node you will add to your workflow when using the Pulsepal.
 This source is responsible for establishing a serial connection link with the device and exposes a initial set of properties that can be used to configure the Pulsepal.
 Additional discussion of those properties can be found in the other articles.

 :::workflow
 ![CreatePulsePal](../workflows/create-pulsepal.bonsai)